jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ## 4. Check the SHIFTLEFT scan result

-On AWS Console, go to "S3", and the S3 bucket that we've created, and defined as "artifacts" in the CodeBuild stage.
+On AWS Console, go to "S3", and the S3 bucket that we've created, and defined as "Artifacts" in the CodeBuild stage.
 In the "output" folder, you should see "result.txt" which basically is the scan result of the SHIFTLEFT.

 **NOTE**
 A copy of the result has been sent to Check Point Infinity Portal.
-If you have access to infinity portal, you should can view the scan result.
-You can see a number of vulnerabilities found in the docker image!
+If you have access to infinity portal, you can view the scan result on the portal.
+(Hopefully, this will be available on CloudGuard portal soon)
+Otherwise, in result.txt, you can see a number of vulnerabilities found in the docker image!

 ## A Sample Scan Result (Excerpt)